AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 >Test profiles are automatically excluded from reports on the following delivery statistics: **[!UICONTROL Clicks]**, **[!UICONTROL Opens]**, **[!UICONTROL Unsubscriptions]**.

 ## Create a test profile {#create-test-profile}

+>[!CONTEXTUALHELP]
+>id="acw_recipients_testprofiles_additionaldata"
+>title="Test profiles Additional Data"
+>abstract="Enter the personalization data used for the deliveries created in the Data management workflows and which you want to assign a specific value to."

 To create a test profile, follow the steps below.